 The PPE platform EVs will feature large battery packs with an embedded (gross) energy content of up to 100 kWh.
 Porsche hasn’t talked about the maximum possible range, but Audi is targeting a range of up to more than 700 km (435 miles)*.

 The state of charge will be 800 volts, and while the initial plan was to offer a high charging capacity of 350 kW, the new plan is to limit the maximum charging power to 270 kW.
-That’d be still fast enough, Audi indicated in the A6 e-tron concept announcement, saying that just ten minutes of charging can give a range of 300 km of range with just 10 minutes of charging using a Level 3 DC fast charger.
+That’d be still fast enough, Audi indicated in the A6 e-tron concept announcement, saying that just ten minutes of charging can give a range of 300 km of range with just 10 minutes using a Level 3 DC fast charger.
 Charging up its 100 kWh (gross) battery pack from 5 to 80% SoC takes less than 25 minutes.

 - Oil system for gears and e-motor with electric oil pump and dry sump lubrication for low friction and improved efficiency